-33. No artificial wreath, artificial flower, flower vase of glass, plastic, nor any jar container shall be placed on or near any grave or memorial without the permission of The Council which will not unreasonably be withheld.
+- 33. No artificial wreath, artificial flower, flower vase of glass, plastic, nor any jar container shall be placed on or near any grave or memorial without the permission of The Council which will not unreasonably be withheld.
 Any such item left without this permission may be removed and disposed of without liability on the part of The Council, which shall be entitled to recover, as a simple contract debt in any court of competent jurisdiction, any costs thus necessarily incurred from the person to whose order any headstone, memorial or other offending item was placed, or his or her personal representative.
 The Council reserve the right to remove without prior notice any other objects or substances which it considers dangerous or of otherwise unsuitable character, and make an appropriate charge.
-Where no immediate danger to public health or safety is threatened, however, The Council undertakes - simply as a matter of courtesy - to attempt to contact plot owners or licensees or their known representative before taking such a step in cases where substantial alteration of the grave space may thus be involved.

-34. All dead flowers, wreaths, weeds, rubbish or other unsightly matter shall be removed from graves as soon as possible and tidily deposited in the places allotted for them.

-35. No advance purchase of grave spaces or plots for ashes is permitted.
+Where no immediate danger to public health or safety is threatened, however, The Council undertakes simply as a matter of courtesy to attempt to contact plot owners or licensees or their known representative before taking such a step in cases where substantial alteration of the grave space may thus be involved. - 34.
+No artificial devices which omit light or sound are permitted on grave spaces.
+This is to preserve the peaceful and natural environment of the cemetery, protect wildlife and be respectful to other cemetery users.
+The Council reserves the right to remove without prior notice any such objects which it considers harmful or of otherwise unsuitable character for the rural nature of the cemetery.
+As a matter of courtesy the Council will make attempts to contact the plot owners to inform them of their actions. - 35.
+All dead flowers, wreaths, weeds, rubbish or other unsightly matter shall be removed from graves as soon as possible and tidily deposited in the places allotted for them. - 36.
+No advance purchase of grave spaces or plots for ashes is permitted.
 The ownership of the grave space will be for 50 years.
 After this period, the grave space may be re-purchased for a further 25 years.
-See Clause 27 above.

-36. All fees, whether for interment, the erection or dismantling of memorials or other approved works or services, shall be paid in full to The Council in advance.
-A copy of the current scale of charges may be obtained from The Clerk.

-37. The playing of games or the participation in any sport is prohibited in The Cemetery, and no discharge of firearms may take place except at military funerals and only with prior written agreement of The Council.
+See Clause 27 above. - 37.
+All fees, whether for interment, the erection or dismantling of memorials or other approved works or services, shall be paid in full to The Council in advance.
+A copy of the current scale of charges may be obtained from The Clerk. - 38.
+The playing of games or the participation in any sport is prohibited in The Cemetery, and no discharge of firearms may take place except at military funerals and only with prior written agreement of The Council.